oceanprotocol-archive/OEPs/11/README.md

 ### 5.2 Ocean Token and Drops

-Each dataset creates its own curation market and needs its native tokens, which is called "drops" in Ocean network.
+Each asset creates its own curation market and needs its native tokens, which is called "drops" in Ocean network.
 In fact, drops are derivative tokens of Ocean Tokens which means drops can be exchanged from/to Ocean Tokens.

 As shown in the figure:

-* Ocean tokens can be used to purcahse drops for different dataset (i.e., Drops 1, ..., Drops K) which represent user's stakes on dataset / service.
+* Ocean tokens can be used to purchase drops for different asset (i.e., Drops 1, ..., Drops K) which represent user's stakes on asset / service.
 * These drops can be sold for Ocean tokens so that users can un-stake and realize their profits.

 <img src="img/drops.jpg" width="600" />